NPS Calculator

 What is the NPS Calculator?

-The National Pension System is used to build a retirement corpus through regular contributions.
-This NPS calculator estimates corpus, annuity amount and monthly pension using contribution, return and annuity assumptions.
+NPS helps build a retirement corpus through regular contributions.
+This calculator estimates corpus, annuity amount and pension from monthly contribution, expected return, investment years, annuity share and annuity rate.

 Formula used